 - Safety vest harnesses for fall protection

 Take your time gathering these supplies and making sure they all fit well.
-It’s better to be over-prepared than under-prepared when you’re on top of a slippery roof!

 How to Install Roof Shingles: One Step at a Time